Skip to contents

 Downloading data

-A user does not usually have to bother with methods, as both are used via main function get_eurostat().
-If only the table id is given, the whole table is downloaded from the bulk download facility.
-If also filters are defined the JSON API is used.
+The end user does not usually have to bother where original data is downloaded, as both data sources are accessed via the main download function get_eurostat().
+If only the table id is given, the whole table is downloaded from the SDMX 2.1 REST API.
+If any filters are given the JSON API is used instead.
+However, the get_eurostat_json() function used internally is also a user-facing function so that can be used as well.

-Here an example of indicator ‘Modal split of passenger transport’.
-This is the percentage share of each mode of transport in total inland transport, expressed in passenger-kilometres (pkm) based on transport by passenger cars, buses and coaches, and trains.
+We will use the dataset ‘Modal split of air, sea and inland passenger transport’ as an example dataset in this vignette.
+This is the percentage share of each mode of transport in total inland transport, expressed in passenger-kilometres (pkm) based on transport by passenger cars, buses and coaches, trains, aircraft, and seagoing vessels.
 All data should be based on movements on national territory, regardless of the nationality of the vehicle.
 However, the data collection is not harmonized at the EU level.
+For more detailed information about the dataset, see Reference Metadata.

 Pick and print the id of the data set to download: